msv-lab/angelix/README.md

     }

 Each output id corresponds to a list of values, since an expression can be evaluated multiple times during the test execution.

+If expected outputs for a passing test case are not given, they are extracted automatically from the test executions.
+Expected outputs for failing test cases can be obtained from a golden version (it must be instrumented accordingly).

 ## Known issues ##